adobe/swan/README.md

 The goal is to be able to write GPU code, using Swift, that works everywhere, including (eventually) the web.

-The initial implementation is Swift binding to Google's Dawn library.
+The initial implementation is a Swift binding to Google's Dawn library.

 ## Non-Goals

-Swift WGPU is not intended to be a full rendering engine.
+Swan is not intended to be a full rendering engine.
 It does not provide any rendering primitives beyond what is in WebGPU spec.
 For example, we do not specify a 4x4 matrix implementation, although we may use one in our examples.

 ### Quick Start